AnastasisDrougas/AnastasisDrougas/README.md

 # Hi, Im Anastasis!
 ## 💫 About Me:
 🤖 I’m currently learning The fundamentals of AI/ML, with a focus on mathematical foundations, neural network architectures, and practical implementation using PyTorch.
-I am deeply passionate about machine learning, artificial intelligence, and neural networks, and I’m constantly motivated to learn and explore their potential.
+I am deeply passionate about machine learning, artificial intelligence and neural networks.
+I’m constantly motivated to learn and explore their potential.

 ## 🌐 Socials: